CnW Recovery 2004 - 2025....

 Having left eMag Solutions I wanted a project.
 Ideally one I knew something about, but not one that cause a conflict of interest with eMag Solutions.

 The very first plan was for CD recovery.
 The thought behind this was due to an instance while on a weekend photographic course.
 One of the students tried to add her photos to a CD and ended up erasing the existing photos.
 With my laptop, a bit of lateral thinking, and use of InterMedia for Windows I managed to recover her photos.
 I started work on a new program, CnW Recovery that just processed CDs.
-As before, I used Visual Studio (2003) and MFC working on a new InterMedia/eMag sourced XP based PC.
-I actually still have it basically unchanged except for updated hard drives.
-Still on XP.
+As before, I used Visual Studio (2003) and MFC working on a new InterMedia/eMag sourced Windows XP Pentium based PC.
+I actually still have it basically unchanged except for updated hard drives and extra memory.
+Still running Windows XP.

 After a few weeks I had a request to recover a FAT32 hard drive - and so I started to develop software to process FAT32.
 Next drive was NTFS, so this was added.
 At this point, the main method of working was to read the physical sectors in such a way that if a sector(s) was unreadable, the recovery process would continue.